-Key Achievement in FY 2015: SpaceX Demonstrates Astronaut Escape System for Crew Dragon Spacecraft before jettisoning its trunk and safely splashing down under three main parachutes in the Atlantic Ocean.
+Key Achievement in FY 2015: SpaceX Demonstrates Astronaut Escape System for Crew Dragon Spacecraft

+In May 2015, SpaceX completed a success- ful pad abort test of its Crew Dragon spacecraft.
+The spacecraft traveled 3,561 feet up before jettisoning its trunk and safely splashing down under three main parachutes in the Atlantic Ocean.
 The Crew Dragon launch escape capabilities demonstrated the spacecraft's ability to save astronauts in the unlikely event of a life-threatening situation on the launch pad.